The Holly Springs Disaster: Departure of Michael Froh

-On April 6, 2009, the band posted a blog on their MySpace page saying that the lead singer, Mike, had decided to leave the band he didn't have the same goals for the band as the rest of them.
+On April 6, 2009, the band posted a blog on their MySpace page saying that the lead singer, Mike, had decided to leave the band he did not have the same goals for the band as the rest of them.

 It has also been stated in a blog on his personal MySpace that other factors, such as health issues, and a loss of confidence in the record industry caused him to leave the group.

 The band spent some time looking for a replacement and recorded some instrumental songs that they've put up on their MySpace.

 Break-up

 The band announced their break-up and played a final farewell tour across Canada in the summer of 2010 with Structures and Architects.

 The band posted to their Facebook on July 23, 2014, that they would return in 2014.
 Three days later, they announced a reunion show in Toronto, Ontario, for December 19 and 20 at the Danforth Music Hall with supporting bands Structures (19th/20th), Ritual ex.
 Dead and Divine (19th), and Exalt (20th).